Pigeon-Ignaty/survivalcraft-notes-translator/README.md

 	* Application testing has been added.
 Unfortunately, it was not possible to use the built-in testing module due to its 5-minute time limit.
 Therefore, tests had to be written manually by interacting with the application’s slots.
 Since the translation logic is tied to the GUI and the entire process runs in the GUI thread, full testing takes about 30 minutes.
 In addition, the resulting output file is very large, the largest being around 12,000 lines.
 It is necessary to redesign the application architecture by separating the presentation layer (GUI) from the translation logic.
 The test itself includes opening a corrupted file and translating several works.
 * 8th January 2026
 	* Work has begun on separating the reading, analysis of the XML file, translation, and display in the UI.
 A `MusicXmlReader` class has been added for reading and validating the file, as well as a `TranslateMusic` class for translating the music.
 Later, all unnecessary elements will be removed from MainWindow.
 Additionally, the issue [#2](https://github.com/Pigeon-Ignaty/survivalcraft-notes-translator/issues/2) has been fixed.
+ * 17th January 2026
+ 	* Fixed bug in tests where on startup new translation version was selected by default, but old version should be used.
+Updated expected translation results in test files.
+Also fixed translation version selection logic in UI.

 ## Build Requirements